MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 `TexturedCubeApp::Render()` method is called after all.
 Initial base method `UserInterfaceApp::Render()` call waits for previously current frame buffer presenting is completed.
 When frame buffer is free, new frame rendering can be started:
 1. Uniforms buffer is filled with new shader uniforms data updated in calls above.
-2. Render command list encoding starts with `RenderCommandList::Reset(...)` call taking render state object and optional debug group, which is defining named region in commands sequence.
+2. Render command list encoding starts with `IRenderCommandList::Reset(...)` call taking render state object and optional debug group, which is defining named region in commands sequence.
     1. View state is set with viewports and scissor rects
     2. Program bindings are set